zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 $ bin/rails generate scaffold Dog name:string --database animals --parent Animals::Record
 ```

-This will skip generating `AnimalsRecord` since you've indicated to Rails that you want to
+This will skip generating `AnimalsRecord` since you've indicated to Zoisite that you want to
 use a different parent class.

 ## Activating Automatic Role Switching